Exclusive

 Why organisations work with Clare Kenny

-• Her role as Global Wellbeing Lead at Burberry, responsible for a strategy covering 9,000 employees globally, gives her credibility with CHROs and operational leaders alike.
-She built the business case for wellbeing investment at scale, not just the human one.
+• As Global Wellbeing Lead at Burberry she owned a strategy covering 9,000 employees globally, so she argues the business case for wellbeing investment at scale, not only the human one.

 Biography highlights